-NOTE: This time you scan the target, you might realize it is taking much longer.
-It does not come back in mere seconds, but may take a couple of minutes.
+NOTE: You might realize it is taking much longer to scan when the firewall is blocking everything.
+It does not come back in mere seconds, but may take a several of minutes.
 This is normal as the more closed/filtered ports that are encountered, the longer the scan typically takes.
-When scanning your own network for open ports, for local network scans, and more aggressive timeout/port value of around 100ms can be used to speed things up.
+When scanning your own network for open ports, for local network scans, and more aggressive timeout-per-port value of around 100ms can be used to speed things up.
 This format can be forced with the command:

-nmap -Pn --max-rtt-timeout 100ms target.example.com
+nmap -Pn -max-rtt-timeout 100ms target.example.com

-which, on this system, completes in 1/10th the time.. potentially saving you a few minutes per host scanned!
+which, on this system, completes in 1/10th the time, potentially saving you a few minutes per host scanned!